 If you’re feeling overwhelmed with the load of work you have, talking with your manager about this or asking a colleague to take something off your plate or work with you on something can be essential here for your wellbeing.

 Asking for help doesn’t mean that you’re admitting you’re inadequate in some way.
-It simply shows that you know your limit and have enough courage to speak up for yourself.
+It simply shows that you know your limit and has enough courage to speak up for yourself.

 Be direct and honest when asking for help.
 Don’t drop hints.

-Consider whether the other person actually have time to take on more work and simply tell the other person what you’re needing help with and what you’d like them to do.
+Consider whether the other person actually has time to take on more work and simply tell the other person what you’re needing help with and what you’d like them to do.

-Positive, supportive relationships at work, is key to wellbeing and good mental health.
+Positive, supportive relationships at work, is key to wellbeing and good mental health at work.

 Other people can a source of support and make being at work more enjoyable.